2023 Concours Judging

 - Vehicle engine compartment

-- PLUS: extra points may be added for unique elegance & presence
+- Extra consideration may be given for unique elegance & presence

 Evaluation of the car’s exterior, including: paint, panel fit, chrome, emblems, lights, glass, tires/wheels, and undercarriage cleanliness.